 This customized nine-frame set contains the Declaration of Independence, U.S. Constitution and all 27 constitutional amendments including the Bill of Rights.
-Some would suggest these historical documents, taken collectively, represent our nation's fundamental "canon" of political writ, with all our many laws but an outgrowth of them.
+Some would suggest these historical documents, taken collectively, represent our nation's fundamental "canon" of political writ or philosophy of government, with all our many laws—federal, state and local—but an outgrowth of them.

-They are designed to hang on the wall and come with –
+The set is designed to hang on the wall and comes with –

 - parchment paper (high-end)